-The Cardiovascular Science Center (CVSC) provides key coordination and support services for Wake Forest School of Medicine investigators engaged in cardiovascular science research to foster innovation and new discovery.
+The Cardiovascular Sciences Center (CVSC) provides key coordination and support services for Wake Forest School of Medicine investigators engaged in cardiovascular science research to foster innovation and new discovery.
 There is a special emphasis on primary and secondary cardiovascular disease prevention and prevention of heart failure as this aligns with the Strategic Plan and heart and vascular service line priorities.
 The CVSC strives to foster the success of the next generation of cardiovascular science investigators involved in research and medicine and to strengthen the connection between outstanding research faculty and clinical care providers.
 Our commitment to multidisciplinary team research capitalizes on several existing programmatic efforts where prevention is a key concept, and we will continue to foster integration of this theme into new initiatives.

 Goals and Future Directions